PreschoolKindergartenFirst Grade

 The Best Tool for a Peaceful Transition

 The after-school hours are precious.
-They're a chance to reconnect and refuel.
+They are a chance to reconnect and refuel.
 At Whizki, we design our screen-free activities for kids to be the perfect tool for this transition.
-Our workbooks provide a predictable, calming, and rewarding way to finish the 'reset' routine, giving your child a sense of accomplishment and giving you a moment of peace.
-It's the best way to ensure the rest of your evening is filled with connection, not chaos.
+Our workbooks offer a predictable, calming, and rewarding way to finish the 'reset' routine, so your child feels proud and you get a real moment of peace.
+It’s one of the best ways to help the rest of the evening be filled with connection, not chaos.

 Frequently asked questions